sarkhelritesh/vrd_resource/Readme.md

 # Content Overview

-We list papers from five different directions below.
-Expand each entry to reveal a brief description of its main constributions.
+We list papers from five different directions in this page.
+For each paper, click the ```+``` sign next to its entry to reveal a brief description of its main constributions.

 - [Information Extraction](#information-extraction)
 - [Language Model](#language-model)